Info-443-Spring-2023/project-2-Vue/README.md

 Since Vue Router is primarily a low-level module that provides routing functionality to higher-level components and views within a Vue.js application.
 It is not responsible for managing dependencies or enforcing inversion of control.
 Developers can just define their own abstractions or interfaces that represent the routing functionality required by their components.
 By depending on these abstractions, rather than directly on the Vue Router instance, components become independent of the concrete router implementation.
 Rather than directly importing and using the Vue Router instance in a component, the component could depend on a custom router interface that provides the necessary routing methods and properties.
 This allows for easier substitution of different routing implementations or mocks during testing.
 </p>

+## System Improvement
+Multiple actions may be taken to improve the Vue Router system's performance.
+The system's reaction times will be improved, network latency will be decreased, and resource use will be optimized.
+The following suggestions can be taken into account:

+- **Caching Strategy:**
+Use caching to avoid performing time-consuming calculations and data retrieval.
+Route components, API answers, and other frequently accessed data can all benefit from caching.
+The technology can speed up response times and lower server load by caching data.

+- **Network Connection Optimization:**
+Use methods like HTTP/2, connection pooling, and compression to improve network connections.
+These improvements can help the system run more productively and minimize latency.
+Moreover, think about employing Content Delivery Networks (CDNs) to distribute static assets, optimizing speed.

+- **Minification and Compression:**
+JavaScript, CSS, and other static assets should be minified and compressed to minimize their file sizes.
+Faster download times and better performance, especially on networks with constrained capacity, are caused by smaller file sizes.

+- **Code Splitting:**
+Implement code-splitting strategies to ensure that only the JavaScript code required for each route or component is loaded.
+The first load time can be shortened and additional loads can be postponed until they are needed by breaking the code up into smaller portions.
+This strategy enhances perceived performance and aids in early rendering optimization.

+- **Lazy Loading:**
+Implement lazy loading to load route components only when they are required.
+This method shortens the first bundle and accelerates the loading of the first page.
+You can use dynamic imports or lazy loading or by leveraging Webpack's code-splitting capabilities.

+- **Performance Testing and Optimization:**
+Perform performance tests often to locate bottlenecks and potential areas for progress.
+To gauge and assess the system's performance, utilize tools like Lighthouse, WebPageTest, or Chrome DevTools.
+Apply improvements including crucial rendering route optimization, resource reduction for render-blocking, and TTFB improvement based on test findings.

+- **Server-Side Rendering (SSR):**
+Consider using server-side rendering (SSR) for pages that demand quicker page loads or improved search engine optimization (SEO).
+SSR reduces client-side rendering costs and boosts perceived performance by pre-rendering the Vue components on the server and sending the produced HTML to the client.